 VIII.
-Public Participation, Outreach & Equity
+PUBLIC PARTICIPATION, OUTREACH & EQUITY

 As a requirement of the Washington State GMA, the Six-Year CIP is subject to the GMA's public participation requirements.
-The recommendations of local citizens, advisory boards, and the Planning Commission are considered when determining types and locations of projects.
-Public hearings by both the planning commission and city council were held on the 2022-2027 Six-Year CIP (and 20-year CIP).
+The recommendations of local residents, advisory boards, and the Planning Commission are considered when determining types and locations of projects.
+Public hearings by both the Planning Commission and City Council were held on the Six-Year 2022-2027 CIP (and 20-year CIP project list).